Certified My Smart Hands Instructor since 2009

 Owner of My Smart Hands - Des Moines

 I have worked with children both professionally and as a volunteer for over two decades.
 After learning the manual alphabet in the fourth grade, I fell in love with sign language and began teaching myself signs using as many books as I could get my hands on.
 Through my sign language research, I read about the benefits of using sign language with hearing children and was excited to use sign language with my own children.

 My daughter Charlotte was born in September of 2009.
 She waited until 14 months to begin signing, but she caught on quickly and was using two-word sentences in sign language at only 16 months, such as "Milk, please" and "More cheese!"
 Charlotte continues to expand her signing and spoken vocabulary on a daily basis, as she frequently asks, "Mommy, what's the sign for...?"
-I'm currently using the ASL alphabet with her to practice spelling and sounding out words.
-She is in second grade and is quite a chatterbox!
+She loves to use the ASL alphabet to practice spelling and sounding out words.
+She is in 3rd grade and NEVER stops talking!

 I am passionate about the benefits and importance of using sign language with hearing children and would love to help you get started in this exciting and rewarding experience!
 For more information or to sign up for a class, contact me at Melissa@mysmarthands.com or 515-577-5743.